francesco-innocenti/francesco-innocenti.github.io/_pages/about.md

 at the University of Sussex, supervised by [Christopher Buckley](https://scholar.google.com/citations?user=nWuZ0XcAAAAJ&hl=en&oi=ao) and [Anil Seth](https://scholar.google.com/citations?user=3eJCZCkAAAAJ&hl=en&oi=ao).
 My research has so far focused on brain-inspired learning algorithms for training neural networks as an alternative to standard backpropagation.
-I am broadly interested in energy-based models, the optimisation dynamics of neural networks, and all things AI-related.
+More broadly, I am interested in energy-based models, the optimisation dynamics of neural networks, and all things AI-related.

 Previously, I interned as an Applied Scientist at Amazon, helping to improve their model forecasts to deliver packages throughout Europe more efficiently.
 During